cnbeining/lixian.xunlei-Openshift/README.rst

 You can deploy a ```diy-0.1``` or ```python-2.x``` of your node.

-After the node is deployed, please log in the shell, edit and run:
+After the node is deployed and for some reason the config file failed, please log in the shell, edit and run:

 ::

-    python config.py
+    python re-config.py

 This file is located at ```$OPENSHIFT_REPO_DIR``` .